Andrey Lukanov

 Andrey Karlov Lukanov (Андрей Карлов Луканов /bg/; 26 September 1938 – 2 October 1996) was a Bulgarian politician.
 Between February and November 1990, Lukanov was the final Prime Minister of the People's Republic of Bulgaria.
+He was murdered in 1996.

 Biography

 Early life

-Lukanov was born in Moscow, USSR, in the family of Karlo Lukanov, (1897–1982), a Bulgarian communist émigré.
+Andrey Karlov Lukanov was born on September 26, 1938 in Moscow, USSR, in the family of Karlo Lukanov, (1897–1982), a Bulgarian communist émigré.
 Lukanov's family moved back to Bulgaria after the communist takeover of 1944 when Lukanov was only 6 years old.
 His father became an important figure in the party and served as foreign minister of Bulgaria from 1956 to 1961.

 Political career

 Andrey became a member of the party in 1963 and began a career in the foreign service.
 He helped represent Bulgaria in the United Nations and Comecon.
 He rose through the ranks of the foreign service to become minister of foreign economic affairs in 1987, resigning in 1989.
 Lukanov became a leading member of the reformist wing of the BCP, and took part in the overthrow of longtime leader Todor Zhivkov.
 He became prime minister on 3 February 1990.
 This office he held until 7 December 1990.
 Midway through his tenure, the Communist Party rebranded itself as the Bulgarian Socialist Party.

 Lukanov oversaw the first democratic election which had taken place in Bulgaria since 1931.
 This election took place in June; the BSP remained the largest party in the national legislature, and Lukanov himself continued in government.

 Seeking a stable majority, Lukanov offered to form a coalition with the opposition, but his offers were rebuffed.
 The opposition argued that the former Communist Party must shoulder responsibility for past political crimes and the rapidly deteriorating economy.
 Lukanov's months in office were marked by corruption, huge consumer goods deficit, and civil unrest.
 Finally in December, after large demonstrations and a general strike, Lukanov resigned, allowing a technocratic government to be formed by Dimitar Popov.

 Lukanov was charged with embezzlement in 1992 and arrested, but charges were soon dropped.
 During his time in the foreign service, Lukanov had gained connections with western businessmen such as Robert Maxwell and engaged in controversial business dealings.